Staying on top of software development trends in the face of talent shortages and tight budgets is easier said than done.

 As remote work arrangements became a bargaining chip for developers in a tight labor market, Affinipay began to offer that model to new employees.
 Existing employees also sought the opportunity to move further away from Affinipay HQ.
-Kattawar says the new reality works well, thanks to Slack, video calls and agile practices.
+Kattawar says the new reality works well, thanks to Slack, video calls, and agile practices.

-Aravinda Gollapudi of Sage: Sage has tech staff all over the world and has embraced a hybrid model where it has offices.
+Aravinda Gollapudi of Sage: Sage has tech staff all over the world and has embraced a hybrid model in locations where it has offices.
 The accounting software company still has offices with a plan to return to a regular schedule of onsite work.
 "We no longer think twice about where we work.
 We are still trying to gravitate to a solution where there is an office to come to at least twice a week.”

 Sage has focused on critical communication skills to make remote work a success.
 “First-line folks are even more important in the new culture, and team leaders play a huge role because they are talking to people directly.
 We’ve had to change and implement multiple modes of communication.”

-TOPIC: THE CRITICAL ROLE OF OUTSOURCING
+TOPIC: THE CRITICAL ROLE OF WORKFORCE OUTSOURCING

-Ria Delamere of OpenSesame: The forced adoption of remote work made companies more open to outsourcing - which is anchored in distributed resourcing practices.
+Ria Delamere of OpenSesame: The forced adoption of remote work made companies more open to workforce outsourcing - which is anchored in distributed resourcing practices.
 “Everything doesn’t need to be developed in the US.”

-She sees strong partnerships with outsourcing firms as incredibly valuable to OpenSesame’s software development strategy.
+She sees strong partnerships with IT outsourcing firms as incredibly valuable to OpenSesame’s software development strategy.
 The company, which currently works with an Accelerance software partner in Mexico, takes a global view on recruiting development partners.

-“Outsourcing primarily as a means to reduce costs is the most stupid thing that you can do.
+“Workforce outsourcing primarily as a means to reduce costs is the most stupid thing that you can do.
 You use offshore to scale and be smart about it.
 I think we're going to increase our offshore outsourcing capacity, for the sake of scalability.”

 Greg Kattawar of Affinipay: Kattawar says the need to achieve cost savings in economically strained times definitely makes outsourcing more attractive.

 “I think when times are a little tougher, then the cost matters more and outsourcing becomes more attractive.
 If we can get more people outsourcing for the same dollars, that might be a good route for us to go.
-I don’t really care what state you live in and the country doesn’t matter that much as long as the timezone is close enough and you have a good level of English.”
+I don’t care what state you live in and the country doesn’t matter that much as long as the timezone is close enough and you have a good level of English.”

 TOPIC: PERSPECTIVES FOR THE YEAR AHEAD